xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

     ⟨mapIsColimitOfPreservesOfIsColimit Scheme.forgetToTop.{u} _ _ (coprodIsCoprod X Y)⟩).2.2
 ```

-*Mathematical Significance:* The images of $X$ and $Y$ in their coproduct $X \sqcup Y$ form complementary subsets - they are disjoint and their union is the entire space.
+*Mathematical Significance:* The images of $X$ and $Y$ in their coproduct $X union.sq Y$ form complementary subsets - they are disjoint and their union is the entire space.
 This confirms that the coproduct is indeed a disjoint union where every point comes from exactly one of the two components.

 = Affine Coproducts